Julianmotta07/API-Bienestar-Universitario/README.md

 Quality indicators:

-Error-failure density = 0.047
+Error-failure density = 0

-Reliability = 0.95
+Reliability = 1

-Completeness = 3.5
+Completeness = 3.66

-Method "editStudent" failed.
-I don't know that te code can be modified,but it's requested by parameter to search for the user.
-So, if the user changes the code and passes it by parameter, the output will tell the user that the student with the entered ID doesn't exist.
+Total number of tests at the moment: 22

+Correction - "editStudent" method: The student's code is only required to search for the student, but it's not included in the options to edit.
+The validation is done in "Main".